Student Bank Accounts

 If you didn’t read any further, clicked over to Scotia Bank and signed up, you would not be disappointed.
 It’s a quality bank, it is a great package for students, and it has no obvious drawbacks.

 They’ve stripped out pretty much all types of fees, offering free transactions for most everyday activities.
 They have access to ATMs all across Canada, making it easy to withdraw money.
-If that wasn’t enough, they have a great reward system starting with 5000 points when you sign up.
+If that wasn’t enough, they have a great reward system when you sign up.

 In terms of student bank accounts, this is our top pick from the big five banks.
 However, if we had to pick a fault, we would argue that the Scotia Bank Student Banking Advantage Plan doesn’t offer any real interest.
 This is not really big news; most chequing accounts, students or otherwise, don’t really offer interest.